Prithvi1101/RecipEasy-A-Social-Recipe-Finder-App/README.md

 npm run build
 ```

-Made this for my Software Engineering and Requirements course and got the best project amongst 30+ other projects
+I made this for my Software Engineering and Requirements course and it was awarded the best project out of 30+ submissions.